ergoplatform/ergodocs/docs/dev/scs/syntax.md

     val a: (Long, Coll[Long]) = (x, y) // Build complex types by layering together pairs and colls val b: Coll[((Long, Long), Boolean)] = Coll(((2L, 4L), true), ((7L, 2L), false))
   }
 ```

-ErgoScript is based off of Scala, which brings means we have some standard functional programming methods and syntax
+ErgoScript is based on Scala, which brings means we have some standard functional programming methods and syntax

 ```scala
 // Wrap this val statement into a function that returns a collection of integers paired with longs